-Have you ever met a person who seems to be able to eat anything and everything and yet stay slim?
-You wonder what it takes to be so blessed.
-On the other side, we have the person who walks past a bakery, breaths in deep, and gains 5 pounds.
-Unfortunately, in our society, the later is becoming more the norm.
+Have you ever met a person who seems to be able to eat anything and everything and stay slim?
+You probably wondered what it takes to be so blessed.
+On the other side, we have the person who walks past a bakery, takes a deep breath, and gains five pounds.
+Unfortunately, in our society, the latter is becoming more the norm.

 To quote Bailey one more time, if you want to be a “better butter burner”, start exercising!